robbridges/tech-degree-5/README.md

 When the models are open the backfround is a light blue color.

-I also imported the google font 'oswald' and set the font in the project to that font.
+I also imported the google font 'Oswald' and set the font in the project to that font.